 Dr. Timothy Lewis

-On Friday, February 14, Professor Stetar will examine this important means of political activism when he presents “Song of the Grass-Mud Horse: Language & Resistance in Chinese Social Media,” the second offering in the Spring 2014 VIU Arts and Humanities Colloquium Series.
-As always, the event is admission-free and will be held at the Malaspina Theatre from 10-11:30am.
+That is the theme which VIU Professor of Music, Sasha Koerbler, will explore on Friday, January 24 as she kicks off the Spring 2014 VIU Arts and Humanities Colloquium Series with a presentation entitled “One Bird, Two Notes: ‘Bird Painting’ in Music.”
+As always, the event is admission-free and will be held at the Malaspina Theatre between 10:00 and 11:30am.
 Refreshments are available before the presentation, and a time for discussion and questions will follow.

 Professor Koerbler explains that in the process of setting lyrics to music, medieval composers began to musically portray selected words.
 This process, known as word painting, has evolved significantly over time as composers developed increasingly sophisticated means of imitating or representing aspects of the human or natural world in their music.
 Koerbler’s presentation will focus specifically on the portrayal of birds in music from the Renaissance era into the 20th century.